Visit our other Wisconsin Historical Society websites!

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: A man operates a film reel inside a room at International Harvester's Hickory Hill Farm.
+Description: A woman spools motion picture film onto a reel at International Harvester's Hickory Hill Farm.

 Date: 1908 ca.